griptape-ai/griptape-sample-structures/griptape-find-replace-transform/README.md

 #### As a Transform

-Once created in Griptape Cloud, you can specify this Structure on any of your Data Sources and provide JUST the find and replace words (not the input artifacts), the system will handle the rest.
+Once created in Griptape Cloud, you can specify this structure on any of your data sources and provide JUST the find and replace words (not the input artifacts), the system will handle the rest.

 ```
 -f